sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Defined in {{RFC5209}} as "any computing device that can be connected to a network.
 Such devices normally are associated with a particular link layer address before joining the network and potentially an IP address once on the network.
 This includes: laptops, desktops, servers, cell phones, or any device that may have an IP address."

 : To further clarify the {{RFC5209}} definition, an endpoint is any physical or virtual device that may have a network address.
 Note that, network infrastructure devices (e.g. switches, routers, firewalls), which fit the definition, are also considered to be endpoints within this document.

+: Physical endpoints are always composites that are composed of hardware components and software components.
+Virtual endpoints are composed entirely of software components and rely on software components that provide functions equivalent to hardware components.

 : The SACM architecture differentiates two essential categories of endpoints: Endpoints whose security posture is intended to be assessed (target endpoints) and endpoints that are specifically excluded from endpoint posture assessment (excluded endpoints).